Graduate Department of Statistics

 Admission Requirements

 Prior work in statistics is not a requirement for admission to graduate study.
 Applicants must have at least a 3.0 GPA on a 4.0 scale and have completed a three- or four-semester calculus sequence.
 A course in linear algebra is required and a sequence of real analysis courses is desirable but not required.
-A score at the 65th percentile or higher in quantitative reasoning and at least the 35th percentile in verbal reasoning on the Graduate Record Examinations (GRE) is required.
 Individual programs of study are developed in consultation with the departmental faculty through supervisory committees appointed during the first semester of graduate study.

 Master of Science Degree